 Line marking is a tool used to aid in identifying the fishery and origin of gear observed on entangled marine life.
-Washington Department of Fish and Wildlife (WDFW) first required line marking in the Coastal Dungeness crab commercial fishery in 2020 to provide a tool for tracing entangled gear to the fishery.
-WDFW was the first requirement of line marking in West Coast fisheries and was adopted by the Fish and Wildlife Commission with additional entanglement risk reduction measures.
-Line marking is required in U.S. and Canadian fisheries on the East Coast for the same purpose, to be able to identify gear to fishery on entangled marine life.
-WDFW adopted updated comprehensive line marking requirements in 2025 in coordination with other West Coast fisheries to improve fishery attribution.
+Washington Department of Fish and Wildlife (WDFW) first required line marking in the commercial coastal Dungeness crab fishery in 2020 to provide a tool for identifying the origin of gear observed on entangled marine life.
+This was the first requirement of line marking in West Coast fisheries and was adopted by the Fish and Wildlife Commission with additional entanglement risk reduction measures.
+Line marking is required in U.S. and Canadian fisheries on the East Coast for the same purpose, to be able to identify the origin of gear on entangled marine life.
+WDFW adopted updated comprehensive line marking requirements in 2025 in coordination with other West Coast fisheries to improve fishery identification.